tilsen/EnvelopeMetrics/README.md

 # EnvelopeMetrics
 code for LFFA and EMD analysis of speech amplitude envelope

-Download the repository and open [EnvelopeMetrics.html](EnvelopeMetrics.html) in a browser to get started.
+Download the repository and open [EnvelopeMetrics.html](EnvelopeMetrics.html) in a browser or EnvelopeMetrics.mlx in Matlab to get started.